 Biological Physics: Selected Projects

-Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot ( http://knots.mit.edu ).
-Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered recently during a diploma thesis in our group (see figure on the left).
-Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, chromatin and proteins.
-On this topic, we collaborate with theory groups at MIT and an experimental group at the MPI for Polymer Research.
+Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot.
+Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered during a diploma thesis in our group (see figure on the left).
+Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, proteins and chromatin.
+On the latter, we collaborate with an experimental biochemistry group from Cambridge University to unravel the structure of DNA in the cell nucleus.
 If you are interested in interdisciplinary investigations at the frontier of physics, mathematics and molecular biology, please contact Peter Virnau.

 All living things depend on membranes.
 Their basic structure is provided by lipid bilayers, which self-assemble spontaneously in water due to the amphiphilic character of lipid molecules - they contain both hydrophilic and hydrophobic units.
 In our group, we are interested in generic properties of such amphiphilic bilayers.

 We have established a coarse-grained lipid model, which reproduces the main phases and phase transitions of phospholipid membranes at temperatures close to room temperature.
-As particular highlights, we have (i) recovered and investigated the mysterious modulated "ripple phase" in one-component membranes, which had intrigued researchers for many decades, and (ii) discovered and investigated nanoscale structures, so-called "lipid rafts" in multicomponent membranes.
-Rafts are small structural entities in biomembranes which are believed to play an important role for many cellular functions.
-The question whether they can exist in pure lipid membranes had been discussed controversially in the past.
-We found that ripple states and rafts seem to be stabilized by very similar mechanisms: A propensity for global phase separation, which is suppressed by elastic interactions in the membrane.
+As particular highlights, we have (i) recovered and investigated the mysterious modulated "ripple phase" in one-component membranes, which had intrigued researchers for many decades, and (ii) discovered and investigated nanoscale structures, examples of so-called "lipid rafts", in multicomponent membranes.
+Rafts are small domains in biomembranes which are believed to play a role for many cellular functions (see review article).
+We found that ripple states and nanoscale rafts are stabilized by very similar mechanisms: A propensity for global phase separation, which is suppressed by elastic interactions in the membrane.
 This is analyzed by computer simulations and elastic theories.

 The same approach is used to study lipid-mediated interaction mechanisms membrane proteins.
-In the past, we have focused on a comparison between analytical predictions and simulation data for "proteins" that can be represented by simple cylindrical inclusions (see Figure).
-In the future, we also plan to investigate flexible proteins and their interaction with rafts.
+In the past, we have focused on a comparison between analytical predictions and simulation data for "proteins" that can be represented by stiff inclusions (see Figure).
+Currently, we investigate flexible amyloid-like peptides and their interaction with membranes.
 For more information, please contact Friederike Schmid.

 Selective interactions between biomolecules play an essential role in biological systems.
 Without selective recognition of antigens by corresponding antibodies, for example, the immune system could not work efficiently.
 One of the most salient features of molecular recognition is the fact that biomolecules often discriminate very accurately between many different but structurally similar interaction partners which are also present in a heterogeneous biological system.